creuter27/yasdi2mqtt/README.md

 - Place the yasdi.ini in the Home Assistant 'config' directory (where all your configuration.yaml) files are.
 The reference in the config.yaml points to that location.
 - create a 'devices' directory in the config directory (cd config => mkdir devices)

-## Home assistant setup (the folliwing is the standard documentation of yasdi2mqtt)
+## End of home assistant setup (the folliwing is the standard documentation of yasdi2mqtt)

 `yasdi2mqtt` is a MQTT adapter for SMA inverters communicating using the `yasdi` protocol, allowing for local or IP-based communication.
 It fetches spot values from attached devices in a fixed interval and publishes them as JSON via MQTT.